Asian shares firm, dollar bruised as Fed hike dashes more hawkish bets

 Crude prices, meanwhile, shot up as the European Union spelled out some of the details of its plan to ban the use of Russian oil, heightening concerns about supply.

-Early moves in Asia followed a U.S. rally overnight where the Dow Jones Industrial Average rose 2.81 per cent, the S&P 500 gained 2.99 per cent, and the Nasdaq advanced 3.19 per cent. [.N]
+Early moves in Asia followed a US rally overnight where the Dow Jones Industrial Average rose 2.81 per cent, the S&P 500 gained 2.99 per cent, and the Nasdaq advanced 3.19 per cent.

 "Markets appeared to breathe a sigh of relief following the Fed’s 50 basis point hike and Powell’s comment that a 75bp isn’t something the (Fed's policy committee) is currently considering," said ANZ analysts.